 Apply for your visa to train to teach in England

-If you’re applying for teacher training as a non-UK citizen, you will need a visa or immigration status allowing you to study or work in England.
+If you’re applying for teacher training as a non-UK citizen, you’ll need a visa or immigration status allowing you to study or work in England.

 Student visa

-You’ll be able to apply for your visa if:
+What you need to do to apply for your visa

 • inner London: £25,831